binod33/EulerProject/src/ServerProduct-Tool.md

 ```

-## Required JSON schema
+## Expected JSON schema

 This tool parses out pricing data for instances from a JSON file.
-Here is an example schema of the required JSON file.
+Here is an example schema of the expected JSON file.

 ```
 {